Manishearth/manishearth.github.io/source/_posts/2022-08-03-zero-copy-3-so-zero-its-dot-dot-dot-negative.markdown

 But the thing is, there is still a cost.
 Even with zero-copy deserialization, you have to _validate_ the data you receive.
 It's often a cost folks are happy to pay, but that's not always the case.

-For example, you might be, say, [a web browser interested in ICU4X][firefox], and you _really_ care about startup times.
+For example, you might be, say, [a web browser interested in using ICU4X][firefox], and you _really_ care about startup times.
 Browsers typically need to set up a lot of stuff when being started up (and when opening a new tab!), and every millisecond counts when it comes to giving the user a smooth experience.
 Browsers also typically ship with most of the internationalization data they need already.
 Spending precious time deserializing data that you shipped with is suboptimal.

 What would be ideal would be something that works like this: